Jamir-boop/minimalisticfox/README.md

 3. Create a folder named `chrome` if it doesn't already exist.
 4. Inside the `chrome` folder, create a file named `userChrome.css` if it doesn't already exist.
 5. Paste the `userChrome.css` file provided on this repo.
+6. Optionally you can copy the `contentChrome.css` that applies the custom font into all `about:*` websites inside firefox.

 ### Note on the screenshots